 Contact Envirocare Laboratory

-For more information regarding AST, MIC testing, or Antibiogram Analysis services, contact our team:
+For more information regarding Antibiotic Susceptibility Testing (AST), Minimum Inhibitory Concentration (MIC) testing, or Antibiogram Analysis services, contact one of our laboratories.

 📧 info_westerncape@envirocarelab.co.za